marbl/MHAP/docs/source/quickstart.rst

 Options
 -----------------
+The full list of options is available via command-line help (--help or -h).
+Below is a list of commonly used options.

-   -k  [int merSize]  K-mer size, default=16
+   -k [int]  K-mer size, default=16
-   --memory  Experimental!
-Do not store kmers in memory.
-   --num-hashes  [int # hashes]  Sketch size, higher=more sensitive but more memory usage and runtime, default=1024 --min-store-length  [int length (in bp)]  The minimum sequence length to index.
+   --num-hashes  [int]  Sketch size, higher=more sensitive but more memory usage and runtime, default=1024 --num-min-matches  [int]  The number of hashes that maches before performing local alignment, default=3
+		--pacbio_fast [boolean] Set all the parameters for the PacBio fast setting.
+This is the current best guidance, and could change at any time without warning, default = false
+		--pacbio_sensitive [boolean] Set all the parameters for the PacBio sensitive settings.
+This is the current best guidance, and could change at any time without warning, default = false
+   --min-store-length  [int length (in bp)]  The minimum sequence length to index.
 Sequences shorter than this are ignored in the index, default=0
    --threshold  [int]   The threshold for percentage of matching min-mers for a hit to be considered significant.
-Lowering will output more overlaps but increase false positives, higher will reduce overlaps but remove false positives, default=0.05
+Lowering will output more overlaps but increase false positives, higher will reduce overlaps but remove false positives, default=0.04
+   --filter-threshold [double] The cutoff at which the k-mer in the k-mer filter file is considered repetitive.
+This value for a specific k-mer is specified in the second column in the filter file.
+If no filter file is provided, this option is ignored, default = 1.0E-5
    --max-shift  [double]  The fraction of the overlap size by which the overlap sizes in two sequences may differ, default=0.2
-   --num-min-matches  [int]  The number of hashes that maches before performing local alignment, default=3 --num-threads  [int]  The number of threads to use for computation, default (2 x #cores on system) --subsequence-size  [int]  Deprecated!
-Partition sequences into specified size chunks.
-   --no-self  Do not compute self-matches for sequences in the -s file, default=false
-    --store-full-id  Output full sequence ID from the input FastA file.
+   --num-threads  [int]  The number of threads to use for computation, default (2 x #cores on system) --no-self  Do not compute self-matches for sequences in the -s file, default=false --store-full-id  Output full sequence ID from the input FastA file.
 Otherwise, the output is the position of the sequence in the file (i.e. first sequence gets ID=1, second gets ID=2, and so on), default=false